 Today our farms and ranches are at risk.
 Only a small percentage—27% of ranch lands and 13% of farms—are permanently off limits to development.

-Making matters worse, many famers and ranchers operate at the edge of economic viability.
+Making matters worse, many farmers and ranchers operate at the edge of economic viability.
 These economic struggles can make the idea of converting a farm or a ranch into sprawl development more enticing to the owner of agricultural land.

 At Greenbelt Alliance we are using our expertise in how the Bay Area grows to protect local agriculture.
 Farmers and ranchers face a surprising number of land-related barriers including land conversions, land cost, and regulatory challenges.
 Read more about the challenges Bay Area farmers and ranchers face here.